 People who use alcohol or other drugs in conjunction with cocaine are more likely to experience an unintentional overdose.
 A person experiencing an overdose may have a heart attack, seizures, a stroke, or become unconscious.
 This is severe, requires immediate medical attention, and can result in death.

 Good Samaritan Laws

-All too often, a group of friends goes out to a party, everyone gets drunk, and one of the friends gets alcohol poisoning.
+All too often, a group of friends goes out to a party, everyone gets drunk or does drugs, and one of the friends gets alcohol poisoning or passes out.
 Out of fear of being arrested or cited for underage alcohol use or drug use, the other friends may not call 9-1-1 despite the fact that one of them needs urgent medical attention.
 Good Samaritan laws were written to encourage these individuals to call 9-1-1 in the case of a medical emergency, like a drug overdose or alcohol poisoning, without fear of arrest or prosecution.

-Only 15 states have not enacted some sort of Good Samaritan law (Arizona, Idaho, Iowa, Kansas, Maine, Michigan, Missouri, Montana, Nebraska, Ohio, Oklahoma, South Carolina, South Dakota, Texas, and Wyoming).
+Only ten states have have not enacted some sort of Good Samaritan law (Arizona, Idaho, Iowa, Kansas, Maine, Missouri, Oklahoma, South Carolina, Texas, and Wyoming).
+Of the states with Good Samaritan laws, who is protected, what substances are protected, and the extent of those protections vary by jurisdiction.
+You may be required to remain at the scene until help arrives to be eligible for protection.
 To learn more about the Good Samaritan laws in your state, consider exploring the Law Atlas.
 If you live in one of the states without a Good Samaritan law, you should still seek medical help if you suspect that someone is in trouble.
 Calling 9-1-1 could save your friend’s life.